Names are in frame as Worthing FC ponder next managerial move - could Hinshelwood be tempted back?

 He said: “A massive thank you [to the fans].
 The away day boys have been magnificent.
 I appreciate the whole fan-base's support."

-Worthing lost 1-0 at Maidenhead on Saturday and Aarran Racine, temporarily restored to the backroom team, said they had paid the price for a slow start in which they conceded.
+Worthing lost 1-0 at Maidenhead on Saturday and Racine said they had paid the price for a slow start in which they conceded.
 On Tuesday night a Brad Doldghan hat-trick was the highlight of a 7-0 Senior Cup romp at Jarvis Brook.
 The FA Cup tie is next up.